mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 === Protected voter
 @tab:faultinjectprotected presents the results for this protected voter fault-injection study.
 As the fault injection process is stochastic, it uses a sample of 100 runs per fault.
-The circuits listed in this table correspond to the suite of circuits presented in @tab:combinatorial, after they have been processed end-to-end correctly by the TaMaRa algorithm.
+The circuits listed in this table correspond to the suite of circuits presented in @tab:combinational, after they have been processed end-to-end correctly by the TaMaRa algorithm.

 #figure(